KxSystems/ml/util/README.md

 # Utilities

-The machine-learning utilities library contains a range of functions to aid kdb+/q users in applying machine-learning techniques to their datasets.
+The machine-learning utilities library contains a range of functions to help you apply machine-learning techniques to your datasets.

-Functions are divided into three scripts, dealing with different aspects of machine learning
+Functions are divided into three scripts, dealing with different aspects of machine learning:

 1. Statistical functions for testing the performance of machine learning models, including confusion matrices, t-scores, logloss, specificity and accuracy.